AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-42892-->

-*  {{ site.data.var.ce }} by default resizes images synchronously during product save.
+*  Magento Open Source by default resizes images synchronously during product save.
 Merchants can now resize images as a background asynchronous process by minor edits to a `di.xml` file.

 <!--- ENGCOM-9168-->